 How to go about getting one

-An allotment in the Netherlands can cost anything from a few hundred euros for a small plot of clear land to as much as 100.000 euros for a larger plot decked out in full.
-For example, you can buy a small plot just to grow a few vegetables, a slightly larger plot of land with a shed, or one with a garden house as well as a shed, or even a plot of land with a garden house, shed and possibly even a greenhouse.
+Plots differ in size and you can, for example, rent a small plot just to grow a few vegetables, or a slightly larger plot of land with a shed.
+You can also rent one with a garden house as well as a shed, or even a plot of land with a garden house, shed and possibly even a greenhouse.

 Allotments around the Netherlands